Rural Landholders Initiative

 Apply here

-We are excited to be launching our community grants delivery of the Rural Landholder Initiative and looking forward to your receiving you’re your applications for strategic projects aimed at enhancing the biodiversity of and building the capacity of our rural communities.
+We are excited to be launching our community grants delivery of the Rural Landholder Initiative and looking forward to receiving your applications for strategic projects aimed at enhancing the biodiversity of and building the capacity of our rural communities.

 For further details please contact The Rural Landholder Initiative officer, David Dreher on 02 6625 0500.